 V. Questions and Answers on the Conditions for Entering the Kingdom of Heaven

 Let’s continue fellowshiping.
 The Lord Jesus absolved us of all sins.
 What sins did He absolve?
 What kinds of sin do we confess to after we begin believing in the Lord?
 The main sins referred to are those factual sins that betray God’s laws, commandments, or words.
 We humans betrayed God’s laws and commandments and were thus condemned and punished by His law.
 That’s why the Lord Jesus came to do His work of redemption.
 Thus, we need only pray to the Lord Jesus and confess and repent our sins and He shall absolve us.
 After that, we will no longer be subject to condemnation and punishment according to His law.
 God will no longer treat us as sinners.
 So we can pray directly to God; we can cry out to God and share in His abundant grace and truth.
 This is the true meaning of the “salvation” that we often spoke of in the Age of Grace.
 This salvation has nothing to do with being cleansed and entering the heavenly kingdom.
 You could say that those are two separate things, because the Lord Jesus never said that all who have been saved and absolved can enter the heavenly kingdom.
 Let’s read some of Almighty God’s words, “At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin” (“The Vision of God’s Work (2)” in The Word Appears in the Flesh).
-“Before man was redeemed, many of Satan’s poisons were already planted within him.
-After thousands of years of Satan’s corruption, man already has within him a nature that resists God.
-Therefore, when man has been redeemed, it is nothing more than redemption, where man is bought at a high price, but the poisonous nature within has not been eliminated.
-Man that is so defiled must undergo a change before being worthy to serve God.
-Through this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within him, and he will be able to completely change and become clean.
-Only in this way can man be worthy to return before the throne of God. … Though man has been redeemed and forgiven of his sins, it is only considered as God not remembering the transgressions of man and not treating man in accordance with man’s transgressions.
-However, when man lives in the flesh and he has not been set free from sin, he can only continue to sin, endlessly revealing the corrupt satanic disposition.
-This is the life that man leads, an endless cycle of sin and forgiveness.
+“Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
+Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
+Man that is so defiled must undergo a change before becoming worthy to serve God.
+By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within his own self, and he will be able to change completely and become clean.
+Only in this way can man become worthy to return before the throne of God. ...
+For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
+However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
+This is the life that man leads, an endless cycle of sinning and being forgiven.
 The majority of men sin in the day only to confess in the evening.
-As such, even if the sin offering is forever effective for man, it would not be able to save man from sin.
-Only half the work of salvation has been completed, for man still has corrupt disposition” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
+This way, even if the sin offering is forever effective for man, it will not be able to save man from sin.
+Only half the work of salvation has been completed, for man still has a corrupt disposition” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
 Almighty God’s words answer this question very clearly.
 As soon as we hear them, we understand them.
 In the Age of Grace, the Lord Jesus only did His work of redemption to absolve mankind of sin, making them righteous through faith and saved through faith.
 However, the Lord Jesus never said that everyone who has been forgiven of his or her sins can enter the heavenly kingdom.
 This is because the Lord Jesus may have absolved us of all sin, but He never absolved us of our satanic nature.
 Our inner arrogance, selfishness, deceit, evil etc., that is, our corrupt dispositions, still remain.
 These things are deeper than sin.
 They are much harder to resolve.
 If the satanic nature and corrupt dispositions, which are so resistant to God, have not been resolved, we cannot help but commit many sins.
 We may even commit sins that are even worse than breaking the law, that is, the more egregious sins.
 Why were the Pharisees able to condemn and resist the Lord Jesus?
 How could they crucify Him on the cross?
 This proves that if our satanic nature has not been resolved we can still sin, resist God, and betray God.

 from the movie script of Awakening from the dream